Software bug: Implications

-The amount and type of damage a software bug may cause affects decision-making, processes and policy regarding software quality.
-In applications such as human spaceflight, aviation, nuclear power, health care, public transport or automotive safety, since software flaws have the potential to cause human injury or even death, such software will have far more scrutiny and quality control than, for example, an online shopping website.
+The amount and type of damage a software bug may cause affects decision-making, processes, and policy regarding software quality.
+In applications such as human spaceflight, aviation, nuclear power, health care, public transport, or automotive safety, since software flaws have the potential to cause human injury or even death, such software will have far more scrutiny and quality control than, for example, an online shopping website.
 In applications such as banking, where software flaws have the potential to cause serious financial damage to a bank or its customers, quality control is also more important than, say, a photo editing application.

 Other than the damage caused by bugs, some of their cost is due to the effort invested in fixing them.
-In 1978, Lientz et al. showed that the median of projects invest 17 percent of the development effort in bug fixing.
-In 2020, research on GitHub repositories showed the median is 20%.
+In 1978, Lientz et al. showed that the median of projects invested 17 percent of their development effort in bug fixing.
+In 2020, research on GitHub repositories showed the median is 20 percent.

-Cost
+Metrics

-In 1994, NASA's Goddard Space Flight Center managed to reduce their average number of errors from 4.5 per 1,000 lines of code (SLOC) down to 1 per 1000 SLOC.
+In 1994, NASA's Goddard Space Flight Center managed to reduce their average number of errors from 4.5 per 1,000 lines of code (SLOC) to 1 per 1000 SLOC.

 Another study in 1990 reported that exceptionally good software development processes can achieve deployment failure rates as low as 0.1 per 1000 SLOC.
 This figure is iterated in literature such as Code Complete by Steve McConnell, and the NASA study on Flight Software Complexity.
 Some projects even attained zero defects: the firmware in the IBM Wheelwriter typewriter which consists of 63,000 SLOC, and the Space Shuttle software with 500,000 SLOC.

-Benchmark

 To facilitate reproducible research on testing and debugging, researchers use curated benchmarks of bugs: